 You see, Spectrummy Daddy is my US Diplomat husband who is at least halfway responsible for our family.
 He likes Batman almost as much as he likes us.
 Probably more on some days.
 Sometimes I let him write here too, but not very often, because I’d get attention-starved trying to compete with him as well as our children.

 Pudding is the real star of the show.
-She is our 6 year-old Aspie princess, who was born in Luxembourg and diagnosed a few months before she turned 3.
-Along with Asperger’s Syndrome (which is an Autism Spectrum Disorder, if you don’t already know), she is also diagnosed with ADHD, a sleep disorder, and Developmental Coordination Disorder, because a simple label like “girl” wouldn’t come close to describing how awesome she is.
+She is our 7 year-old Aspie princess, who was born in Luxembourg and diagnosed a few months before she turned 3.
+Along with Asperger’s Syndrome (which is now simply Autistic Disorder), she is also diagnosed with ADHD, a sleep disorder, and Developmental Coordination Disorder, because a simple label like “girl” wouldn’t come close to describing how awesome she is.
 Pudding likes the colour pink, Hello Kitty and stripping down to a costume in the hopes you’ll take her swimming.

 Cubby is her baby brother.
 We call him nearlytypical, because we haven’t heard any better suggestions.
 He is incredibly talkative, and likes as many boy things as his sister can’t stand.
-Now 4, he is our little man- the perfect foil to his big sister.
-He is cute and makes us laugh, so we make sure we pack him whenever we move.
+Now 5, he is our little man- the perfect foil to his big sister.
+He is smart and sensitive, and makes us laugh, so we make sure we pack him whenever we move.